HouCoder/asrock-z370m-pro4-hackintosh/README-EN.md

 # asrock-z370m-pro4-hackintosh

-This repo was made for my hardware specifications only, you can use it as your build reference, don't use it directly.
-Here are some software version infos:
+This repo was made for my hardware specifications only, you can use it as a guide, don't use it directly in your build.

-macOS version：10.14.1 (18B75)

-BIOS version：3.20

 ## Hardware Specifications